 - Questions about the candidate’s workflow & process

 Understand this, while one would expect to be asked UI/UX designer interview questions, interviewers might want to ask things that assess logical thinking and problem-solving skills.
-One of the questions often asked by recruiters at big four – Google, Microsoft, Amazon and Facebook is how you would solve this problem if you were from mars?
+One of the questions often asked by recruiters at the big four – Google, Microsoft, Amazon, and Facebook is how you would solve this problem if you were from Mars.
 The question is irrelevant to confuse the candidate.
 But it also reflects how they assess the candidate’s out-of-the-box thinking skills.

-Also, there is a bonus on user interview waiting for you at the end of this article.
+Also, there is a bonus on user interviews waiting for you at the end of this article.

 Now, let us discuss the various UI UX designer interview questions that would come your way to prepare you for your upcoming interviews, shall we?

 UX designer interview questions and answers